 Potty training a new dog is scarcely a perfect process.
-If your dog pees in the house, resist the urge to scold them or “rub their nose in it” as this will instill fear, and undermine your relationship with your dog.
+If your dog pees in your home, resist the urge to scold them or “rub their nose in it” as this will instill fear, and undermine your relationship with your dog.
 Plus, science shows that such punishments miss the mark anyway.

-Along with poo bags, equip yourself with an old rag, paper towels, or spare napkins and a small bottle of cleaner.
+Along with poo bags, equip yourself with an old rag, paper towels or spare napkins, and a small bottle of cleaner.
 Accidents can also happen in the hall or elevator on the way to your potty destination!
 And your neighbors will certainly appreciate it if you're armed and ready to deal with such mishaps promptly.